syncfusion-content/xamarin-docs/Xamarin/Tabbed-View/TabView-events.md

 ### SelectionChanging event args

-`Index` - Gets the value of the index, which is going to be selected.
+`Index` - Gets the value of the index that will be selected.

-`Cancel` - Gets or sets the bool value of the tab item, which is going to be selected or not.
+`Cancel`- Gets or sets the bool value of the tab item that will be selected or not.

 {% tabs %}